Primary prevention of sudden cardiac death in heart failure and cardiomyopathy

 While the exact percentages and mode of death in patients with heart failure vary with heart failure class and type of cardiomyopathy, progressive pump failure, unexpected sudden cardiac death (SCD), and SCD during episodes of clinical worsening of HF each account for approximately one-third of deaths in HF patients.
 Ventricular tachycardia (VT) and ventricular fibrillation (VF) are the most common arrhythmic causes of SCD, although bradyarrhythmias and pulseless electrical activity (PEA) are responsible in 5 to 33 percent of cases.
 These issues are discussed in greater detail elsewhere.
 (See "Prognosis of heart failure", section on 'Causes of death in HF' and "Secondary prevention of sudden cardiac death in heart failure and cardiomyopathy", section on 'Causes of death in heart failure'.)

 Patients with New York Heart Association (NYHA) class IV heart failure have a very high mortality from progressive heart failure unless they are candidates for either cardiac transplantation, ventricular assist device implantation, or cardiac resynchronization therapy.
 Therefore, such patients are not usually considered appropriate candidates for implantable cardioverter-defibrillator (ICD) therapy unless this is used as a bridge to transplantation or implanted in conjunction with cardiac resynchronization therapy (CRT).
 The mode of death in patients with heart failure is more likely to be "sudden" in patients with class II or III heart failure, while the mode of death is more likely to be related to "pump" failure in patients with class IV heart failure (figure 1) .
 Therefore, primary prevention ICD trials (in the absence of CRT) have excluded patients with NYHA class IV heart failure.
 In fact, the 2008 ACC/AHA/HRS Device-Based Guidelines state that "ICD therapy is not indicated for NYHA Class IV patients with drug-refractory congestive heart failure who are not candidates for cardiac transplantation or CRT-D," listing this as a class III indication .
-(See 'Class IV heart failure' below and "Indications and contraindications for cardiac transplantation" and "Cardiac resynchronization therapy in heart failure: Indications".)
+(See 'Class IV heart failure' below and "Indications and contraindications for cardiac transplantation in adults" and "Cardiac resynchronization therapy in heart failure: Indications".)

 RISK STRATIFICATION STRATEGIES